Police say 14 Maoist rebels killed in raid in western India

-NEW DELHI (AP) — Indian police say government forces have killed at least 14 Maoist rebels during a raid on their hideout in a forested area in western India.
+NEW DELHI (AP) — Government forces killed at least 14 Maoist rebels during a raid on their hideout Sunday in a forested area in western India, police said.

-Police officer Prashant Diwate says fighting began on Sunday after police commandos raided the rebels’ hideout deep in a forested area in Gadchilori district in Maharashtra state.
+The fighting began after police commandos raided the rebels’ hideout deep in a forested area in Gadchilori district in Maharashtra state, said police officer Prashant Diwate.

+Diwate said exchange of gunfire between the rebels and troops lasted about half an hour.
+He said police were searching the area for more possible bodies.

-Diwate says police had no casualties.
+He said police suffered no casualties.

 Most Read Nation & World Stories